-Founded by international film and cultural curator Sophia Wong Boccio, SOPHIA’S CHOICE ( 蘇菲亞的精選) is a Chicago-based 501 C (3) not-for-profit cultural organization incorporated in May 2015 with the multi-pronged mission of:
+Founded by international film and cultural curator Sophia Wong Boccio, SOPHIA’S CHOICE ( 蘇菲亞的精選) is a Chicago-based 501 C (3) not-for-profit cultural organization incorporated in May 2015.
+Our vision is fostering appreciation for diverse Asian cultures.

 September 16, 2015 Sophia Wong Boccio's Inaugural speech (Excerpt only)

 Thank you all for attending the launch of Asian Pop-Up Cinema, presented by Sophia’s Choice, a 501 (c ) 3 cultural organization founded in May of this year with the multiple missions of: